liona24/domato/README.md

 See the License for the specific language governing permissions and limitations under the License.

+This forks makes the following extensions:
+- Adds a `!vardeclformat` specifier which can be used to specify the format of variable declarations:
+    Example: `!vardeclformat let %(name)s : %(type)s`
+- Adds a `lastvar_info` field to the accessible context in functions:
+    `context['lastvar_info'] = { 'name': <last_generated_name>, 'type': <tag_used_for_creation> }`
+- Adds a `add_additional_lines` field to the accessable context in functions to temporarly disable the creation of additional lines
+- Propably dropped some older python version support along the way.
+Sorry.

 #### Usage

 To generate a single .html sample run: